ice-workshop/ice-workshop.github.io/README.md

 ## 📌 Scope {#scope}

-The general scope of the venue includes theoretical and applied aspects of interactions and the synchronization mechanisms used among components of concurrent/distributed systems, related to several areas of computer science in the broad spectrum ranging from formal specification and analysis to studies inspired by emerging computational models.
+The general scope of the venue includes theoretical and applied aspects of interactions and the synchronization mechanisms used among components of concurrent and distributed systems, related to several areas of computer science in the broad spectrum ranging from formal specification and analysis to studies inspired by emerging computational models.

 ICE has featured contributions on Interaction and Concurrency, including but not limited to: